open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 `http.route` MUST be provided at span creation time if and only if it's already available.
 If it becomes available after span starts, instrumentation MUST populate it anytime before span ends.

-Note that in some cases `Host` header might be different from the `net.host.name` and `net.host.port`, in this case instrumentation MAY populate `Host` header on  `http.request.header.host` attribute even if it's not enabled by user.
+Note that in some cases host and port identifiers in the `Host` header might be different from the `net.host.name` and `net.host.port`, in this case instrumentation MAY populate `Host` header on `http.request.header.host` attribute even if it's not enabled by user.

 ## HTTP client-server example